Sasha Alex Lessin, Ph. D.

 U.S. officer: History will call this inevitable.

 City resident: I will remember your inevitability by its smoke.
-The Gringos say it’s destiny but I remember, they invaded us.
+The Gringos say it’s destiny, but I remember, they invaded us.

 1847 — REFUSAL: THE SAN PATRICIO BATTALION